osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ## * OSM notes

-TODO more text about context menu with screenshots.

 OSM note points are user's made POIs for reporting issue about map data in [OpenStreetMap](https://www.openstreetmap.org/).
 New note (not uploaded to OpenStreetMap) is marked as green with '+', closed note is marked as green with 'v', open note is marked as red.
+You can customise zoom level to display note and select show or hide closed note.

 ![OSM notes](/assets/images/map/osm_note.png)